zaphosting/docs/docs/moe-server-savegames.md

 ## Introduction

-In this guide, you will explore how to manage your Myth of Empires Gamesaves on your gameserver, including backing up your local and server savegames as well as uploading it to your server.
+In this guide, you will explore how to manage your Myth of Empires Gamesaves on your game server, including backing up your local and server savegames as well as uploading it to your server.

 ## Prerequisites

 In order to access your server files, you will require an FTP Client such as [WinSCP](https://winscp.net/eng/index.php) or [FileZilla](https://filezilla-project.org/) which are both open-source and free to download.

-You will have to connect to your server through an FTP Client using the credentials that are found under **Tools->FTP-Broswer** on your gameserver's webinterface.
-Please use our [FTP File Access guide](https://zap-hosting.com/guides/docs/gameserver-ftpaccess) as further assistance to connect to your server.
+You will have to connect to your server through an FTP Client using the credentials that are found under **Tools->FTP-Broswer** on your game server's webinterface.
+Please use our [FTP File Access guide](gameserver-ftpaccess.md) as further assistance to connect to your server.

 ## Backup Savegame